C. P. Mathen: Imprisonment

-At the trial in Trivandrum, the erstwhile General Manager of the bank - K. S. Ramanujam, who was the nominee of the Maharaja's government - falsely testified that Mammen and Mathen had defrauded the bank and four directors (including Mammen's brother and son) were then awarded 8 years' imprisonment.
-The bank's remaining assets were liquidated by the State, and the bank's assets were distributed - mainly to confidants of Sir C. P. Ramaswamy Aiyer, one of whom acquired the bank headquarters' building in Quilon for Rs 15,000 - approximately a tenth of what it had cost to build three years earlier.
-With the first year in jail, Mammen's imprisoned elder brother died a broken man.
-Soon afterwards, Sir CP, who had been an astute lawyer in the colonial administration, being keenly aware of the weaknesses in the Government's case – which depended on K. S. Ramanujam who vanished abroad after the trial - sent word to Mammen and Mathen that if they admitted their accused guilt and sought the Maharaja's mercy they could be pardoned.
-Mammen and his son, had other major family problems, so they agreed to sign the false declaration but Mathen continued to refuse.
-Sir CP initially declined to agree to the release without all of three of them admitting guilt, but finally released Mammen and his son on receiving their written "confessions".
-Mathen continued to hold out on his refusal to sign any false confession, despite heavy pressure brought on him through the Inspector General of Police, Mr Abdul Karim, visiting him regularly in jail and suggesting that he sign a letter – which the IG had drafted, requesting the Maharaja to pardon and release him.
+At the trial in Trivandrum, the erstwhile General Manager of the bank - K. S. Ramanujam, who was the nominee of the Maharaja's government - falsely testified that Mammen Mappillai and Mathen had defrauded the bank and four directors (including Mammen Mappillai's brother and son) were then awarded 8 years' imprisonment.
+The bank's remaining assets were liquidated by the State, and the bank's assets were distributed - mainly to confidants of Sir C. P. Ramaswamy Iyer, one of whom acquired the bank headquarters' building in Quilon for Rs.15,000 - approximately a tenth of what it had cost to build three years earlier.

-Finally, on 22 January 1942, Mr. C. P. Mathen was unconditionally released by the Maharaja's Government without any written or verbal false admission of guilt.
-The IG, Mr. Abdul Karim, took Mathen in his official car from Travancore jail to his house where his family had waited patiently for his release from jail.
+With the first year in jail, Mammen Mappillai's imprisoned elder brother died a broken man.
+Soon afterwards, Sir CP, who had been an astute lawyer in the colonial administration, being keenly aware of the weaknesses in the Government's case – which depended on K. S. Ramanujam who vanished abroad after the trial - sent word to Mammen Mappillai and Mathen that if they admitted their accused guilt and sought the Maharaja's mercy they could be pardoned.
+Mammen Mappillai and his son, had other major family problems, so they agreed to sign the false declaration but Mathen continued to refuse.
+Sir CP initially declined to agree to the release without all of three of them admitting guilt, but finally released Mammen Mappillai and his son on receiving their written "confessions".

-Member of Parliament
+Mathen continued to hold out on his refusal to sign any false confession, despite heavy pressure brought on him through the Inspector General of Police, Abdul Karim, visiting him regularly in jail and suggesting that he sign a letter – which the IG had drafted, requesting the Maharaja to pardon and release him.

-Mr. C. P. Mathen was a member of the First Lok Sabha (Indian Parliament) in 1952, representing Thiruvalla Constituency of Kerala.
+Finally, on 22 January 1942, C. P. Mathen was unconditionally released by the Maharaja's Government without any written or verbal false admission of guilt.
+The IG, Abdul Karim, took Mathen in his official car from Travancore jail to his house where his family had waited patiently for his release from jail.

-Lok Sabha Member and Ambassador
+Political and diplomacy career

-He was elected to the first Lok Sabha in 1953, from Mavelikera constitutioncy in Kerala by one of the largest majorities of that election.
+He was elected to the first Lok Sabha in 1953, from Thiruvalla constituency in the State of Travancore–Cochin (now Kerala) by one of the largest majorities of that election.

 After completing his term in the Lok Sabha, in 1957, he was appointed as the Indian Ambassador to Sudan.
-He retired a year later due to health reasons caused by his years of imprisonment in Trivandrum.
+He retired a year later for health reasons caused by his years of imprisonment in Trivandrum.

 Death

-Died on 2 June 1960 in Paris, Île-de-France, France and buried at Thiruvalla, Kerala, India.
+Mathen died on 2 June 1960 in Paris, Île-de-France, France and buried at Thiruvalla, Kerala, India.